odaridavid/Clean-MVVM-ArchComponents/README.md

 Currently the data source tests serve as unit tests verifying the appropriate responses are received from remote source.

+We mock the repositories and verify the expected behavior once a use case has been called to action.

+The Domain Layer Models are also tested to verify instance was created successfully with expected parameters and will also be of help in the event the model structure needs to change when mapping data.

+Utilities and Extension functions have also been fully tested for edge cases.

 3. Presentation

+**TODO**

 ## Design

  With the current min api level set to 21 we have access to material libraries and can build awesome UIs.

  **Search Screen**

+ The Search screen contains a default text view that will hint user on how to search and on search they will be presented with a list of characters.
+ The characters on the search result only contain a name ,birth year and url that will be used to load more content if need be,this saves on loading time and results in a faster search experience.

+ The list results are bound by a recycler view,which recycles views and provides a tonne of flexibility including things such as custom item layout, item decoration,custom headers and much more as compared to its List View Counterpart.

+ Each List item contains a button when on clicked navigates to `CharacterDetailsActivity` screen with an Intent Extra of character id.

  **Details Screen**

-  Constraint Layout to avoid deep nesting
+ The details Screen displays character information after viewmodel receives data from the usecase.The data is bound through Data binding ,which proves useful to binding model data removing need for boilerplate findViewById.

+ The Character Details are displayed by satisfying constraints to various views using the constraint layout which flattens our view hierarchy and avoids nesting of multiple layouts for displaying complex objects.

 ## Libraries